amygdalama/blog-source/content/tutorials/phonebook.md

 What happens when a user passes an incorrect number of arguments?
 Try giving your program too few arguments.
 Now try with too many arguments.

-Our users might find it useful for us to `raise` or `print` descriptive error messages if the number of arguments is incorrect.
+Our users might find it useful for us to `print` descriptive error messages if the number of arguments is incorrect.
 How could we add this to our program?

-If you don't know how to `raise` exceptions and you want to learn, now is a great time! google it!
+We could do something like this:

+    :::python
+    if command == 'create':
+        if args:
+            phonebook_name = args.pop(0)
+            create_phonebook(phonebook_name)
+        else:
+            print "Not enough arguments!"

+Using `print` statements to indicate that an invalid number of arguments were passed is sufficient for now, but will make writing tests difficult.

+For example, let's say we wanted to test that running our program with the command

+    :::console
+    $ python phonebook.py create

+(which is missing an argument for the phonebook name) caused an error.
+How would we do that?
+Well, we could manually type in the command and observe the results.
+But would we want to do that with every command variation?
+And for too many arguments as well as too few?
+That quickly becomes too many things to remember to test manually.

+Thankfully, testing frameworks like Python's `unittest` provide methods that test whether code `raise`s a specific exception.
+We'll cover more on testing and using `unittest` in the next chapter.

+To make writing tests easier, we can define a custom exception that we'll call `ArgumentError`.
+To do this we just need to subclass it from the built-in `Exception` class:

+    :::python
+    class ArgumentError(Exception): pass

+Now to `raise` this exception when an invalid number of arguments is passed:

+    :::python
+    if command == 'create':
+        if args:
+            phonebook_name = args.pop(0)
+            create_phonebook(phonebook_name)
+        else:
+            raise ArgumentError("Not enough arguments!")

+Try `raise`ing our `ArgumentError` exception any time a user enters too few or too many arguments.

 #### *3.3.3 Mapping commands to functions